ndbroadbent/ndbroadbent.github.com/_posts/2012-01-14-travis-ci-status-in-shell-prompt.markdown

 Wouldn't it be cool if you could see that build status in your shell prompt whenever you are working on a project?

-Here's what my prompt looks like now:
+Here's what my shell prompt looks like now:

 <img src="/images/posts/2012/01/travis_ci_prompt.png" alt="Travis CI status in prompt" />